Alfred Henry Brown: Politics and public life

-The Governor General of New South Wales appointed Alfred Henry Brown of Port Curtis to be a Magistrate for New South Wales on 30 August 1858.
+The Governor General of New South Wales appointed Alfred Henry Brown of Port Curtis to be a magistrate for New South Wales on 30 August 1858.

-On Thursday 15 July 1858 Alfred Brown, Esq. appeared in Sydney before The Select Committee on the Murders by the Aborigines on the Dawson River.
+On Thursday 15 July 1858 Alfred Brown, Esq. appeared in Sydney before the Select Committee on the Murders by the Aborigines on the Dawson River.
 This Committee was appointed as a reaction to the Hornet Bank massacre and subsequent events.

 Brown was appointed to the Queensland Legislative Council on 26 April 1861 and resigned his seat on the 13 May 1863.
 He was once again appointed on 12 January 1874 and served till he resigned on 26 January 1882.

-On 26 June 1861 the Honorable Alfred Henry Brown, M.L.C., appeared before The Select Committee on the Native Police Force in Queensland.
-He made it clear that he did not support the Native Police, and in particular the officers of the Native Police.
+On 26 June 1861 the Honorable Alfred Henry Brown, M.L.C., appeared before the Select Committee on the Native Police Force in Queensland.
+He made it clear that he did not support the native police, and in particular the officers of the native olice.

 In 1879 he was appointed on the founding trustees of Maryborough Boys Grammar School.